DDM-Lab/cmu-trustm/README.md

                     "down": <a number between 0 and 1, inclusive>, "ignore": <a number between 0 and 1, inclusive>}}

-The three confidence values should sum to 1, and reflect the *model*’s confidence in these outcomes.
+The three confidence values sum to 1, and reflect the *model*’s confidence in these outcomes.
 Typically the highest such value will correspond to the model’s prediction, but if there are ties for the highest, a random choice is made; this typically occurs in the first few rounds before the model has received much feedback.